perriera/for_interfaces/vsc/README.md

     **Note**: You are now inside the `dev` home folder of the remote Linux box.

-- Optionally: In the case where you are asked to select `Linux, Mac and Windows` select `Linux`
+- Optionally: In the case where you are asked to select between `Linux, Mac and Windows` select `Linux`

 ### Alternate Case
 #### SSH access not already setup